-Tired of changing your hairstyle frequently to cover those empty patches on the crown?
-Losing hair on the temples is a common hair problem that can start quite early, even in your late twenties.
+Are you tired of covering up those empty patches on your temples?
+Losing hair on the temples is a common hair problem that can start quite early, even in mid-twenties.

 - What Is Temple Hair Loss?

-- Other Factors Causing Hair Loss At The Temples For Both Men And Women
+- Factors Causing Hair Loss At The Temples For Both Men And Women

 - Symptoms Of Temple Hair Loss

-- How To Prevent Hair Loss At Temples?
+- How To Treat Hair Loss At The Temples?